Life As a Police Detective

 - Crime Scene Supervisor

 In 2016, there was an estimated number of 110,900 jobs in the United States for Police Detective.
 New jobs are being produced at a rate of 4.5% which is below the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Police Detective by 2026.
-The BLS estimates 7,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 7,500 job openings in this field each year.

 The states with the most job growth for Police Detective are Nevada, Utah, and Arkansas.
 Watch out if you plan on working in New Jersey, Maryland, or Wyoming.
 These states have the worst job growth for this type of profession.